samwell-ho/openpgp-ca/doc/src/details.md

 Our approach to authentication is built using the existing and well-established OpenPGP "web of trust" mechanisms.
 Because these mechanisms are part of the OpenPGP specification, all OpenPGP implementations understand them.
-Thus deploying OpenPGP CA doesn't require modifying existing OpenPGP implementations (such as GnuPG). {Thus OpenPGP CA works out of the box with existing OpenPGP implementations, such as GnuPG.}
+Thus OpenPGP CA works out of the box with existing OpenPGP implementations, such as GnuPG.

 ## Authentication within an organization